-Thank you for visiting my site - Highland Ceremonies Ltd. I'm Glynis Woodhead and I'm based in Inverness in the beautiful Highlands of Scotland, hence the company name, of course.
-I guess you're here because something major is happening - or about to happen - in your life right now, so take a look around and let me know how I can help you - I've detailed a little more of what I do (and why I do it) below.
+Thank you for visiting my site - Highland Ceremonies Ltd. I'm Glynis Woodhead and I'm based in Scotland; in Inverness in the beautiful Highlands of Scotland, to be more exact, hence the company name, of course.
+I guess you're here because something major is happening - or about to happen - in your life right now.
+Whether that's a wedding, a funeral, or a different type of special moment in your life, take a look around and let me know how I can help you - I've detailed a little more of what I do (and why I do it) below.
 And if you're wondering about the gorgeous artwork on the Home page, it's by a local artist in the Highlands - Peter McDermott, who is based in Skye.
 The painting is of Loch Coruisk in Skye and you can find out more about it, and Peter's work, on the 'About the artwork' page.

 Personally, I have a huge interest in all forms of religion and spirituality from earth-based and animistic religions to Christianity, Islam, Hinduism and everything in between that could possibly have 'ism' at the end of it!